mylinhthibodeau/STAT545-hw01-thibodeau-mylinh/README.md

 ***
 ## A little history of Git, Github and My Linh
 ### Once upon a time in a computer far far far away ...
-> A student started to learn about two brothers with confusing names: Git and Github...
+> A student started to learn about two brothers with confusing names: Git and Github.

-There is something I don't quite understand.
+There is something I don't quite understand in the tree.

-> ... but as the student didn't know the difference between the brothers, she met several challenges.
+> As the student didn't know the exact relationship between the brothers, several problems arised.
+RStudio tried to make the brothers talk to each other, but they were always out of sync.

-There was a conflict message when trying to committ the changes made in RStudio to Git.
+There was a conflict message when trying to committ the changes made in RStudio to Github via Git:
+'commit' is not possible because you have unmerged files

 > Luckily for the student, internet came to the rescue!

   [A previous gitgub discussion from STAT545](https://github.com/STAT545-UBC/Discussion/issues/16)

   [A stack overflow discussion](https://stackoverflow.com/questions/9282632/git-index-lock-file-exists-when-i-try-to-commit-but-cannot-delete-the-file)

+> But that only worked some times, with the recursive strategy, as the underlying problem persisted: she was unable still unable to make Git talk to his brother, Github.

+After many unsuccessful attempts to push my local data (personal computer) to Github, and with the help of Vincenzo and Pedro, I realized I had inadvertently created a Git repository within a Git repository.

+I had the Git version of Inception, except that instead of having a dream in a dream, I had a Git repository inside a Git repository.[^1]: If you have an iphone and are able to talk to Siri, I recommend you ask her the following question: "Siri, what is the movie Inception about?"

 ***
 ### Eventually, the student finally started the assignment.